 Another option is to contact a Certified Behaviour Consultant for canines or felines.
 A professional will evaluate your home and lifestyle to offer advice on training to overcome behavioural issues.
 This could save you from having to give up one of your beloved pets.

 In time and with patience, most dogs and cats will learn to coexist together in peace.
 In fact, many actually become friends.
 The animals will keep each other company and offer each other new ways to interact and play.

 They are very different creatures, and when they get along, can complement each other.
 Dogs are often more active and can encourage more exercise and stimulation.
-Cats, on the other hand, are excellent groomers and are often happy to supplement your dog's lack of grooming skills.
+Conversely, cats are excellent groomers and are often happy to supplement your dog's lack of grooming skills.